-Student Liability Insurance is provided by the University at no additional cost to the student for all students who participate in clinical instruction courses.
+Student professional liability insurance is provided by the University at no additional cost to the student for students who participate in clinical instruction as part of required academic coursework in the following areas: nursing, counseling, social work, and cytogenetic & anatomic pathology.
 For more information, contact your department chairperson.